liveandletbri/food_db/README.md

 ### Docker
 Docker compose is nice because you can run this regardless of if the image is built and/or if the container exists and has run before.
 As long as there isn't an actively running container, run this to start everything up: `docker compose up --build`.
 If starts and stops immediately, rather than staying running, you may not have enough hard drive space free.
 Try running `docker logs food-db-django` and look for `Error writing file '/var/lib/mysql/auto.cnf' (OS errno 28 - No space left on device)` (this is the Mac-specific flavor of the error).

 Confirm the service is working by entering the container: `docker exec -it food-db-django bash`.
-If it's not running, you should be able to see the logs in the terminal, or else you can run `docker logs food-db-django`.
+If it's not running, you should be able to see the logs in the terminal from the attempted run, or else you can run `docker logs food-db-django`.

 If all looks good with your Docker logs, then confirm Django is running correctly by visiting http://127.0.0.1:8000.